pipegalera/Andrew-Ng-Machine-Learning-course/Readme.tex.md

 # Gradient Descent For Linear Regression

-When specifically applied to the case of linear regression, a new form of the gradient descent equation can be derived.
+When specifically applied to the case of linear regression (the "OLS" cost function), a new form of the gradient descent equation can be derived.
 We substitute the gradient descent algorithm:

 \begin{align*}
   \theta_j := \theta_j - \alpha\frac{d}{d\theta_j}J(\theta_0,\theta_1)